 Department of the Interior Guidance Release 2014-04 Reporting Subawards and Executive Compensation

-Department of the Interior Guidance Release 2011-03 Financial Assistance Monitoring Protocol Financial Assistance Monitoring Protocol
+Department of the Interior Guidance Release 2011-03 Financial Assistance Monitoring Protocol

 Grant funds may only be used to support activities outlined in the Implementation Plan.
 The successful applicant will be responsible for the overall management of activities within the scope of the Implementation Plan.